davefife/Javascript-game/README.md

 it's now late 2018 and this was made probably around 2013 or 14 I forget.
-  The code is not as organized as it needs to be, I can work with it, but I wrote it in a sloppy way; a lot of things can be improved.
+  The code is not as organized as it needs to be, I can work with it, but I wrote it in a sloppy way.
+A lot of things can be improved.
 Despite that, I think it was a success, as my goals for myself were met.

   So the game itself has controls that are touch-screen overlaid on the edges of the screen. if you look closely you will see white text.
 The idea was to have the text be